Alaska’s Magnificent Bristol Bay Fisheries at Risk

 Proposed Pebble Mine Plan.
 In this image, the pit is approximately two

-wide, while the toxic tailings lagoon covers nearly 20 square miles.
+miles wide, while the toxic tailings lagoon covers nearly 20 square miles.

 ©Bristol Bay Alliance with image from Northern Dynasty Minerals.